vseryakov/backendjs/README.md

         - Line7: The sorted and joined query parameters as one string, followed by a newline.
         - Line8: The expiration value in milliseconds, required, followed by a newline
         - Line9: The Content-Type HTTP header, lowercase, optional, followed by a newline
-        - Line10: The SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query paremeters
+        - Line10: The SHA1 checksum of the body content, optional, for JSON and other forms of requests not supported by query parameters
     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
     * Form the signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |